tillgrallert/slides/dh/2024-04-digital-epigraphy/2024-04-03-digital-epigraphy.md

 :::

-# Data culture by example
+# Data culture by way of an example
 ## Who wrote "Sein Leben und seine Reden?"

 ::: columns